What is chronic pain?

 Stem cell therapy cost for chronic pain

-Stem cell therapy cost for chronic pain, in Giostar Mexico, starts at $8,500.00 USD.
+Stem cell therapy cost for chronic pain, in Giostar Mexico, starts at $8,500.00 USD for one application (half-treatment).
 Pricing highly depends on the personalized protocol that the Medical Director determines based on each patient's condition.
-What does this include?
+What may this include?

 What does an average stem cell treatment in Giostar Mexico include?